Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

 \subsubsection{LLM-based Topic Modeling}

+The LLM-based topic modeling approach is applied on the cleaned survey responses, which have an average length between 80 and 95 characters across both surveys.
+This places them well within the original tweet limit of 140 characters~\cite{x_counting_characters}, allowing them to be treated as short documents.
+Prior work shows that LLM-based topic modeling performs particularly well on such short-text data~\cite{wang2023prompting}, making our dataset well-suited for this approach.

-The LLM-based topic modeling approach is applied on the cleaned survey responses.
-Our method processes documents in batches of 10 and merges redundant topics through prompt-based matching.
+We process documents in batches of 10 and merge redundant topics through prompt-based matching.
 While the context window would allow for larger batches, a maximum of 20 documents per batch is recommended~\cite{mu2024large}.
 The output is a structured data object that maps identified topics to each question, serving as input for subsequent processing in the robustness assessment and evaluation form creation.
 We ran the LLM locally using Ollama, a tool for downloading and executing LLMs.
 Local execution was crucial in our case to prevent any answers from being exposed to Hyperscalers, which might misuse private information.
 Ollama’s local API supports structured, parsable output and configurable parameters such as seed and temperature.
 We set a fixed seed and zero temperature fostering reproducibility across runs.
-All experiments were performed with Llama~3.3~70B, which was reported as state-of-the-art model at the time of writing, offering a strong balance between performance and hardware efficiency~\cite{OllamaDocumentation}.
+All experiments were performed with Llama~3.3~70B, which was reported to be a competitive model at the time of writing, offering a strong balance between performance and hardware efficiency~\cite{OllamaDocumentation}.
+The experiments were conducted on a local machine equipped with an AMD EPYC 9354P 32-core processor, 188~GB RAM, and two NVIDIA L40S GPUs.

-The LLM applies the following topic modeling prompt to each batch.
-Note, that all prompts we introduce in the following are inspired by related work~\cite{mu2024addressing, wang2023prompting, doi2024topic}.
-Before generating a response, all variables in the prompts are replaced with their corresponding values---for instance, the variable "{documents}" is substituted with a batch of survey responses.